How To Shepherd Your Congregation Remotely

 You’ll get questions such as: What’s your mission statement?
 What’s discipleship?
 Why should I consider Jesus?
 How do I get closer to God?

-When it comes to evangelism, may we also not forget that the people we are trying to reach have probably done some research on you and your ministry as well.
+When it comes to digital evangelism, may we also not forget that the people we are trying to reach have probably done some research on you and your ministry as well.
 Just as we try to look for the new coffee shop or trendy restaurant in our cities, people do the same when it comes to what they’re looking for in regards to their faith.

 Our websites, social media accounts, and content all give insight as to who we are and what we believe.
 From the spiritually curious to the devoted believer, how can we facilitate spaces to help encourage spiritual growth?